Nanjangud: Parashurama Kshetra

 Near Nanjangud is the confluence of the Kapila and Kaundinya rivers.
 This place is termed as Parashurama Kshetra where the sage Parashurama is said to have cleansed himself from the sin of beheading his mother.

-Oldest bridge in India
+Oldest rail/road bridge in India

 The bridge across the Kabini river has been declared as the oldest bridge with both a railway line and a road by the Government of India.
 It is located at the entrance of temple town here.

-The bridge, built in 1735, is now 283 years old and a Heritage Monument declared by the Government of India.
+The bridge, built in 1735, is now 283 years old and is declared a Heritage Monument by the Government of India.

 Guru Dataatreya Swamy Temple

 The Dattaatreya Temple is located near the Chamundeshwari Temple on the banks of River Kapila.
 The idols of Sri Maha Sharabheshwara and Sri Pratyangira Devi are also installed in this temple.

 Hemmaragala Santhana Gopala Swamy Temple

 This temple is also known as Hemmaragala Huchu Gopala Santhana Venugopala Swamy or Koundinya Maharshi Kshetra.
 It is located 13.3 km from the main Nanjangud Srikanteshwara temple.
 The main idol is called Tribhangi Kolalu Gopala.
 It is believed to be around 1800 years old and believed to grant children to childless couples.
 In the temple there are columns and pillars depicting the architecture of Vijayanagara era.